yhat/ggpy/docs/contributing.rst

 * Make changes to old commits (reorder, edits, squash multiple commits into one): `git rebase -i origin/master`:

-  - reorder the commits be moving lines up and down
+  - reorder the commits by moving lines up and down
   - prefix the commit you want to edit with 'e' and the ones you want to squash into the former one with 's'
-  - for the edits: use `git commit --amend` or `git commit` and after all your edits are done: `git rebase --continue`
+  - for the edits: use `git commit --amend` or `git commit` and after all of your edits are done: `git rebase --continue`
   - for the squash: just edit the commit message